jjvanzon/jjvanzon.github.io/README.md

 ## Projects

 - ### [🎼 JJ's Piano Playing Docs 🎹](https://jjvanzon.github.io/Piano-Playing-Docs/README.html)
     - Piano playing is a hobby of mine.
 Here I try to organize my thoughts about it.
 And share documents I may make.
-I also made some:
+I also made some
     [🔊 Recordings](https://jjvanzon.github.io/Piano-Playing-Docs/recordings).
 - ### [🔵 Circular Language Spec 🔶](https://jjvanzon.github.io/Circular-Language-Spec/)
     - Circular aims to become a visual programming language made from shapes and lines.
 It may once become a diagram notation for visualizing computer code.